Smooth numbers with few non-zero binary digits: Introduction

 \subsection{Motivation and background}

-Since the work of Mauduit and Rivat~\cite{MaRi2}, a large body of research has appeared on arithmetic properties of integers with various digits restrictions in a given integer base $g$.
-For example, this includes the work of Bourgain~\cite{Bou1, Bou2} and Swaenepoel~\cite{Swa20} on primes with prescribed digits on a positive proportion of positions in their digital expansion, see also and the results of Maynard~\cite{May19,May22} on primes with missing digits, see also~\cite{Bug,DES3,DMR,Kar22,Naslund, Pratt} and references therein for a series of other results about primes and other arithmetically interesting integers such as smooth and squarefree numbers with restrictions on their digits.
+Since recently there has been a lot of interest in arithmetic properties of integers with various digit restrictions in a given integer base $g$.
+This includes the work of Bourgain~\cite{Bou1, Bou2} and Swaenepoel~\cite{Swa20} on primes with prescribed digits on a positive proportion of positions in their digital expansion, the resolution of the Gelfond conjecture by Mauduit and Rivat~\cite{MaRi2}, and the results of Maynard~\cite{May19,May22} on primes with missing digits, see also~\cite{Bug1,BK,Col09,DES3,DMR,Kar22,Naslund, Pratt} and references therein.

 Prime divisors of integers with very few non-zero $g$-ary digits have been studied in~\cite{Bou0, CKS, Shp08}.